mohammedfarhan99/tasks/README.md

 Please install all dependencies by npm install.

 # Step 2
-Create a users table in your postgres table using this:
+Create a users table in your postgres database using this:

 create table users(
 	user_id INT GENERATED ALWAYS AS IDENTITY PRIMARY KEY,